 The UC Davis North Lab welcomes inquiries from prospective graduate students.
-At this time, I do not know whether I will have funding to take on any new students for the 2019-2020 academic year.
+I will not be accepting students for the 2022-2023 academic year, but do expect to have funding and accepting students for the 2023-2024 academic year.
 Interested students are encouraged to contact me directly by e-mail or phone.
 Applications for graduate study are evaluated once per year, in the winter for admission the following fall, in late September.

 UC Davis Ecology students are accepted into a graduate program, not into any particular academic department.
 Consequently, departments do not provide financial aid.
 It is up to the student to secure that funding by either bringing it with them or finding a professor willing to support them.
 The UC Davis Graduate Group in Ecology has tremendous breadth and students are encouraged to find and talk with more than one professor to find a good match and determine who has funding and for what projects.